If you’ve been researching hair loss treatments, you’ve probably seen the term ‘Scalp Micropigmentation’ or ‘SMP’ pop up in a few posts.

 2. During that same consultation, you’ll also work together to create a suitable hairline based on your previous hairline and facial shape.
 You should leave the consultation knowing what’s achievable and what you can expect your end result to look like.

-3. When it comes to the procedure itself, people usually need 2-3 sessions.
-The number of sessions will depend on what you want to achieve, which could be anything from adding the appearance of density in a small area to covering your whole head.
-The practitioner can apply a numbing cream if required then get to work.
+3. When it comes to the procedure itself, people usually need 2-4 sessions.
+The number of sessions will depend on the size of the area to be treated and what you are wanting to achieve.
+This can be anything from creating density in a small area to covering the whole head.

 4. You’ll experience some redness immediately after, but you’ll also have results!
 A follow up session is normally required so that the technician can check their work and make sure you’re completely happy.
 You will have to wait 10-14 days between each session so that your skin can heal, but once you’re happy you’re free to enjoy your new look!